Barbara Kopple: Shut Up and Sing

 Directed and produced in tandem, Barbara Kopple and Cecilia Peck debuted Shut Up and Sing in 2006.
+The film follows musicians the Dixie Chicks as they face backlash for comments against the Bush administration and the invasion of Iraq.
+She was on tour with the Dixie Chicks when lead singer Natalie Maines criticized the Iraq War.
+The film, Shut Up and Sing, debuted at the Toronto International Film Festival.
+It went on to win a Special Jury Prize at the Chicago International Film Festival, and two Audience awards (Sydney Film Festival and Aspen Film Fest).

-The film follows musicians the Dixie Chicks as they face backlash for comments against the Bush administration and the invasion of Iraq.Kopple's style is evident in use of candid clips of the performers discussing the fallout combined with a focus on what their daily lives look like.
+Kopple's style is evident in use of candid clips of the performers discussing the fallout combined with a focus on what their daily lives look like.
 While the musicians maintain grace whilst getting death threats for their remarks publicly, Kopple and Peck show the burden it places upon them at home.
 It is truly mimetic of a "fly on the wall," a trademark of Kopple's filmmaking.
 Critical reception of the film was mixed at the time.
 The left-leaning outlets praised the documentary and the Dixie Chicks for their bravery.
 Right-wing media continued to criticize the group and to criticize Kopple and Peck for their decision to cover such "traitors."

 In years since the premiere, many news outlets (such as The Guardian and The New York Times) have come back to the documentary, writing about why it is such a landmark film for its political nature.

-Other Films of Note
+Other Films

 Her first non-documentary feature film to play in theaters, Havoc, starred Anne Hathaway and Bijou Phillips as wealthy suburbanites who venture into East Los Angeles Latino gang territory, and was released straight to DVD in 2005.
 Kopple has recently ventured into advertising work that includes documentary-style commercials for Target Stores.

 She was among the 19 filmmakers who worked together anonymously (under the rubric Winterfilm Collective) to produce the film Winter Soldier, an anti-war documentary about the Winter Soldier Investigation.
 She has also done films for The Working Group, directing the 30-minute short documentary Locked Out in America: Voices From Ravenswood for the We Do the Work series.
 (We Do the Work aired in the mid-1990s on the PBS television series "P.O.V.", and Kopple's segment was based on the book Ravenswood: The Steelworkers' Victory and the Revival of American Labor.)

 In 2012 Kopple released two films.
 One is about Mariel Hemingway, the granddaughter of Ernest Hemingway, and the other is concerning the 150th Anniversary of The Nation magazine.
 The film on Hemingway, Running from Crazy, was shown at the 2013 Sundance Film Festival and on the Oprah Winfrey Network.